cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 #### Potential limitations to generated code

-One challenge with this approach is that it places heavy restrictions on what can go in API modules and requires that node of this is state machine breaking.
+One challenge with this approach is that it places heavy restrictions on what can go in API modules and requires that most of this is state machine breaking.
 All or most of the code in the API module would be generated from protobuf files, so we can probably control this with how code generation is done, but it is a risk to be aware of.